Find Affordable College Courses

 Missoula, MT

-The University of Montana did quite well in this year’s ranking of the most popular places for social work students to get a master’s degree.
-It came in at #10 on the list.
-Located in the city of Missoula, UM is a public school with a large student population.
+The University of Montana came in at #10 in this year’s edition of the Most Popular Social Work Master’s Degree Schools in the Rocky Mountains Region ranking.
+Located in the small city of Missoula, UM is a public college with a large student population.

 About 71% of the students majoring in social work at the school are women while 29% are male.